AymeRx/RxGames/README.md

 ## Usage

 1. **Create a Game:**
-   - Navigate to the "Create Game" section.
+   - Navigate to the "Créer une game" section.
-   - Set the game parameters, including roles for each player.

 2. **Invite Friends:**
    - Share the generated game code with your friends.